waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **WALL**: Impassable.
 (Verified)
 - **WARP_CARPET_DOWN**: Traversable warp.
 Requires pressing 'Down' on the tile to activate.
 (Verified)
 - **WARP_CARPET_LEFT**: Traversable warp.
 Must be activated by moving left onto the tile.
 (Verified)
 - **WARP_CARPET_RIGHT**: Traversable warp.
 Mechanic is currently unknown.
-Tests of pressing 'Right' on the tile, stepping on/off, and pressing 'A' have all failed.
+Tests of pressing 'Right' on the tile (at 3,43), stepping on/off, pressing 'A', and stepping onto the tile from the left (at 3,42) have all failed.
 - **WATER**: Impassable.
 (Verified by pathing attempts)
 - **WINDOW**: Impassable.
 (Verified)